-Workers’ Compensation Benefits in Massachusetts
+Filling For Workers’ Compensation Benefits in Massachusetts

-Who is Eligible for Workers’ Comp?
+Who is Eligible for To File for Workers’ Compensation?

 Workers’ comp benefits are available to any Massachusetts worker who was injured while performing duties for their employee or while they were at work.
 In fact, the injury incurred does not have to happen at your physical place of employment for the injury to be covered under workers’ comp.
 You are still likely covered if you were carrying our any task for your employer.